Existing Young Leaders can find and book onto courses by going to the calendar.

 As you progress through the scheme you earn various badges, certificates and awards – including one you can wear on your uniform if you decide to become an adult volunteer once you turn 18.

-The skills and experiences you gain are invaluable, and can be a real asset in everything from applying from college / university places to jobs.
+The skills and experiences you gain are invaluable, can enhance your CV and can be a real asset in everything from applying from college / university places to jobs.
 Not only will you have some great things to include in personal statements and on application forms but also some brilliant examples to use when answering interview questions, plus of course some ideal people to name as referees.
 Being a Young Leader really can help you stand out from the crowd.

 Scouting is a national and global organisation, which makes it easy to continue scouting no matter where in the world life takes you and creates an ideal way to start meeting new people in your new community – whether that is when you go to University or move to another country.